-Course of study: Masters in Disability Policy and Practice
+Course of study: Bachelor in Disability Policy and Practice

 According to the 2015 census there are over 40,000 people with a disability in Timor-Leste.
 Many, especially those living in remote rural areas, don’t have access to education and are denied the chance to learn and develop their talents.